Margaret Morgan is an Australian novelist and screenwriter now living in the Netherlands.

 Her speculative fiction novel, The Second Cure, is published by Penguin Random House Australia and was shortlisted for a number of major literary awards.

-Margaret also holds a bachelor's degree in Advanced Science in Biology from Macquarie University, where she focused on plant science, genetics and parasitology and taught as a sessional tutor.
+Margaret also holds a bachelor's degree in Advanced Science in Biology from Macquarie University, where she focused on plant science, genetics and parasitology and taught as a sessional tutor, and was valedictorian.
 While studying, she won a prize for popular science writing in an international competition judged by Professor Richard Dawkins.

 Before moving from Australia, she taught creative writing at the Australian Writers’ Centre and is currently working on a number of projects, including her second novel.